 Three Ways Automation Is Changing the Business of Architecture

-The promise of design automation is that architects will be able to complete the deliverables more quickly.
-That’s highly valuable to both owners and architecture firms.
-But what happens to your business model?
-Here are three areas where automation is changing the business of architecture.
+The promise of design automation is that architects will be able to complete their deliverables more quickly.

-1. Billing Model Shifts to Value-Based Pricing
+2. Billing Model Shifts to Value-Based Pricing

 One of the things I have found is that many large firms have anticipated this automation.
 They have dedicated technologists who are implementing custom solutions that improve their productivity.